afmhenry/beancounter/README.md

   * `start.sh`: Apply the built mapping to your beancount file, consume files
   * `check.sh`: Only check the file: if you hear nothing that is good :)
   * `fava.sh`: Visualize the provided beancount file with fava.
-  * `move.sh`: Move your ingress files from `data`folder to structured folders after ingestion. -n flag is a test run,
+  * `move.sh`: Move your ingress files from `data`folder to structured folders after ingestion. -
-  * so you can safely see if you have implemented the file_account function on the importer as expected.
+  * `mock-move.sh`: Same as above, in mock mode "-n", check if you implemented the file_account function on the importer as expected.
   * `test.sh`: Test smaller parts of the code to avoid mapping or start processes.

 Paths present in the scripts may need adjusting.

 You will also have to chmod u+x the scripts.

-Adding a new importer is pretty trivial--you have 3 examples of how to handle different formats.
+Adding a new importer to a different bank is pretty trivial--you have several examples of how to handle different formats.
 Copy, paste, test using run mapping script :)

 Make sure to get the right encoding, accepted values can be found here: